Register a death

 Who can register a death?

-It is a legal obligation to register a death, and a relative of the person who has died should do this.
+It is a legal obligation to register a death, and ideally a relative or the partner of the person who has died should do this.

-If no relative is available, then it is sometimes possible for someone else to do it.
-This could be someone who was present at the death, for example, a senior member of staff from the establishment in which the death occurred or the person making the funeral arrangements but not the funeral director.
+If no relative or partner is available, then it is possible for someone else to do it.
+This could be someone who was present at the death, for example, a senior member of staff from the establishment in which the death occurred or a personal representative appointed by the family/next of kin.

 What will happen at the appointment?